 In Europe, couples spend an average of close to 5,000 euros on their wedding.
 And many many Americans choose to do it much less expensively; a whole cottage industry of budget wedding blogs can be found on the Internet.

 Given that finances are the leading cause of stress in relationships, it may not be a bad idea to limit your wedding spend and instead use those funds for something else down the road—a down payment on a house together, for example.

-Pick your location strategically: Wedding costs can vary by $60,000 based on location, with the average wedding in Manhattan reported to be $78,464, as opposed to $19,522 in Arkansas.
+Wedding costs can vary by $60,000 based on location, with the average wedding in Manhattan reported being $78,464, as opposed to $19,522 in Arkansas.
 Many couples also elect to get married abroad, which can be much more affordable for a number of reasons, not the least of which is limiting the number of attendees.